-Okinawa is said to be the “Hawaii” of Japan, and as one of the most popular destinations for a tropical escape during national holidays, this makes for a good two day Okinawa itinerary.
+Okinawa is said to be the “Hawaii” of Japan and is one of the most popular destinations for a tropical escape during national holidays.

 The beautiful dive sites, unique culture, and delicious cuisine are just a couple reasons to fall in love with this island prefecture in the land of the rising sun.